-Partners Asia leases its corporate office premises in Oakland under two separate operating lease agreements which expire June 30, 2021 and November 30, 2021.
-As of December 31, 2020, the leases require combined monthly rental payments of \$3,767.
+Partners Asia leased its corporate office premises in Oakland under two separate operating lease agreements which expired June 30, 2021 and November 30, 2021.
+From December 2021 through February 2022, Partners Asia continued to lease a portion of these offices on a month-to-month basis.
+In February 2022, Partners Asia signed a lease amendment for the period of Mach 1, 2022 through February 29, 2024.

 In accordance with ASU 2016-02, Leases, Partners Asia reflects the present value of future operating lease payments (discounted at an appropriate borrowing rate) as a "Right of Use" asset and a corresponding lease liability.
-Accordingly, Partners Asia has recorded a total lease liability in the amount of \$27,749 at December 31, 2020 (classified as a current liability) and \$70,097 at December 31, 2019 (split between current portion of \$42,348 and long-term portion of \$27,749) for its Oakland offices.
-In connection with the initial recording of the lease liability, Partners Asia has recorded right of use asset for the premises in the amount of and \$27,037 and \$69,095 at December 31, 2020 and 2019, respectively, which are net amounts after straight-line amortization.
+Accordingly, Partners Asia has recorded a total lease liability in the amount of \$28,290 at December 31, 2021 (split between current portion of \$11,391 and long-term portion of \$16,899) and \$27,749 at December 31, 2020 (classified as a current liability) for its Oakland offices.
+In connection with the initial recording of the lease liability, Partners Asia has recorded right of use asset for the premises in the amount of and \$28,290 and \$27,037 at December 31, 2021 and 2020, respectively.
 The weighted average discount rate associated with the calculation of the present value of the future lease payments was 4.0%.

-At December 31, 2020, future minimum lease payments are as follows:
+At December 31, 2021, future minimum lease payments are as follows: